SAEON/national-climate-change-response-database/README.md

 | Host              | The original host of the incoming request |
 | X-Forwarded-Proto | The value should be "HTTPS"               |

-(There are other headers configured on the example [Nginx block](platform/centos/nginx/nccrd.conf), but they are likely not required generally).
+For an example of setting HTTP headers using Nginx, refer to [the Nginx server block](src/nginx/conf.d/nccrd.conf) used to host this application at SAEON.

 ## Deploy bundled API + client

 The easiest way to deploy the application from source code is to serve the React.js static files from the Node.js server.
 Note the following:

 1. API (`/http` and `/graphql`) calls are gzipped by the Node.js application, but **static files are NOT** (configure this in your webserver)
-2. No caching policy is set by the Node.js server when static files are requested (also configure this in your webserver)
+2. No caching policy is set by the Node.js server when static files are requested (also configure this in your webserver - for an example see [this Nginx configuration](src/nginx/nginx.conf))
-3. The HTTP `origin` header should be set explicitly by the proxy server and should be the domain by which the application is served from

-Refer to this [this Nginx configuration file](platform/centos/nginx/nginx.conf) and [this Nginx server block](platform/centos/nginx/nccrd.conf) for an example of how to configure a webserver to set caching headers and compress static files.
-[IIS configuration instructions](platform/windows/README.md) are also included.

 To start this application from source code: